-As discussed previously, 0.2 mM ADP does not kinetically-saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al 2004); greater [ADP] is required, particularly in permeabilized muscle fibers and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al 2011; Illaste et al 2012; Simson et al 2016), either through interaction with tubulin (Rostovtseva et al 2008) or other intracellular structures (Birkedal et al 2014).
-In addition, kinetically-saturating ADP concentrations need to be evaluated under different experimental conditions such as temperature (Lemieux et al 2017) and with different animal models (Blier and Guderley 1993).
-In permeabilized muscle fiber bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM (Saks et al 1998), consistent with experimental evidence that >90 % kinetic saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
-Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al 2016; Koit et al 2017).
-2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in manv types permeabilized tissue and cell preparations, but experimental validation is required in each specific case.
+interaction with tubulin [117] or other intracellular structures [5].
+In addition, kinetically-saturating ADP concentrations need to be evaluated under different conditions experimental such as temperature [77] and with different animal models [7].
+In permeabilized muscle fiber bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM consistent [119]. with experimental evidence that >90 % kinetic saturation is reached only at >5 mM ADP [103].
+Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells [66; 67].
+2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, but experimental validation is required in each specific case.

 2.5.3.
-Electron transfer-state (Figure 4c): O_2 flux determined in the ET-state yields an estimate of ET-capacity.
+Electron transfer-state (Figure 4c):

+O_2 flux determined in the ET-state yields an estimate of ET-capacity.
 The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux.
-Uncouplers are weak lipidacids which function soluble as protonophores.
+Uncouplers are weak lipidsoluble acids which function as protonophores.
 These disrupt the barrier function of the mtIM and thus short-circuit the protonmotive system, functioning like a clutch in a mechanical system.
 As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P} = 0$.
-The most frequently used uncouplers are carbonyl cvanide m-chloro phenvl hydrazone (CCCP), carbonyl cyanide ptrifluoromethoxyphenylhydrazone (FCCP), or dinitrophenol (DNP).
-Stepwise titration of uncouplers stimulates respiration up to or above the level of O_2 consumption rates in the OXPHOS-state; respiration is inhibited, above optimum uncoupler however, concentrations (Mitchell 2011).
+The most frequently used uncouplers are carbonyl cyanide m-chloro phenyl hydrazone (CCCP), carbonyl cyanide ptrifluoromethoxyphenylhydrazone (FCCP), or dinitrophenol (DNP).
+Stepwise titration of uncouplers stimulates respiration up to or above the level of O_2 consumption rates in the OXPHOS-state; respiration is inhibited, however, above optimum uncoupler concentrations [92].
 Data obtained with a single dose of uncoupler must be evaluated with caution, particularly when a fixed uncoupler concentration is used in studies exploring a treatment or disease that may alter the mitochondrial content or mitochondrial sensitivity to inhibition by uncouplers.
-There is a need for new protonophoric uncouplers that drive maximal respiration across a broad dosing range and do not inhibit respiration at high concentrations (Kenwood et al 2013).
-The effect on ET-capacity of the reversed function of F_1F_0 -ATPase ($I{P{x}}$; Figure 4c) can be evaluated in the presence and absence of extramitochondrial ATP.
+There is a need for new protonophoric uncouplers that drive maximal respiration across a broad dosing range and do not inhibit respiration at high concentrations [65].
+The effect on ETcapacity of the reversed function of F_1F_0 -ATPase ($J{P{n}}$; Figure 4c) can be evaluated in the presence and absence of extramitochondrial ATP.